Course detail: Crisis Intervention Training

 • 100% participation and attendance

-Individuals with disabilities are encouraged to attend University of Kansas-sponsored events.
+Individuals with disabilities are encouraged to attend University of Kansas sponsored events.
 If you require a reasonable accommodation in order to participate in an event, please email KLETC or call 620.694.1400 at least three weeks before the first day of the event.
-Some events may require notice earlier than three weeks and require you contact a specific individual; if so, that information is provided in the event-specific information.
+Some events may require notice earlier than three weeks and require you to contact a specific individual; if so, that information is provided in the event-specific information.

 Available sessions